nourjehanfaris/Spacestagram/README.md

 # Spacestagram

-Explore space using the Spacetagram app: an app that uses NASA's Astronomy Picture od the Day API to provide images that are actually out of this world!
+Explore space using the Spacestagram app: an app that uses NASA's Astronomy Picture of the Day API to provide images that are actually out of this world!

 ## Getting Started